 Similar Articles

-- S. Sneha, Siljo Joseph, Arun Christy, VB Sreekumar, Divya Menon, Taxonomic studies on the lichenized fungi inhabiting bamboos and rattans of KFRI Peechi campus , Journal of Bamboo and Rattan: Vol. 22 No. 4 (2023): Issue 4
+- S. Sneha, Siljo Joseph, Arun Christy, VB Sreekumar, Divya Menon, Taxonomic studies on the lichenized fungi inhabiting bamboos and rattans of KFRI Peechi campus , Journal of Bamboo and Rattan: Vol. 22 (2023): Issue 4

-- Krishnapriya K R , Sreekumar V. B., Syam Viswanath, Physical and anatomical variations in culm characteristics of Pseudoxytenanthera bourdillonii (Gamble) H.B.Naithani – a lesser studied endemic bamboo in the Western Ghats, Kerala , Journal of Bamboo and Rattan: Vol. 23 No. 2 (2024): Issue 2
+- Krishnapriya K R , Sreekumar V. B., Syam Viswanath, Physical and anatomical variations in culm characteristics of Pseudoxytenanthera bourdillonii (Gamble) H.B.Naithani – a lesser studied endemic bamboo in the Western Ghats, Kerala , Journal of Bamboo and Rattan: Vol. 23 (2024): Issue 2

 - Sadananda Chingangbam, L.B.
 Singha, O.P.
-Tripathi, S. Dilip, K. Premkumar, C. Lulloo, Estimation of lesser known anti-nutrients; Phytic acid and Trypsin inhibitor from the edible bamboo shoots and their processed products of Arunachal Pradesh, India , Journal of Bamboo and Rattan: Vol. 22 No. 1 (2023): Issue 1
+Tripathi, S. Dilip, K. Premkumar, C. Lulloo, Estimation of lesser known anti-nutrients; Phytic acid and Trypsin inhibitor from the edible bamboo shoots and their processed products of Arunachal Pradesh, India , Journal of Bamboo and Rattan: Vol. 22 (2023): Issue 1

 You may also start an advanced similarity search for this article.